jasonumiker/kubernetes-training/README.md

 * Run `kubectl label pod [copied pod name] app.kubernetes.io/name-` as if you put a minus sign after the label it in a `kubectl label` command it removes it
 * Run `kubectl get pods` and note that the ReplicaSet launched another one because it doesn't include the one that we re-labeled in its list anymore.
   * Since this is the same label we used for the Service it also would have stopped getting traffic from that at the same time too...
 * Run `kubectl describe replicaset probe-test-app` and see the details of its action from its perspective there too

-Clean up probe-test-app now that we're done with it by running:
-* `kubectl delete deployments probe-test-app`
-* `kubectl delete service probe-test-app`

 ### Sidecar and Init containers within a Pod
 A Pod is made up of one or more containers.
 The containers section is a sequence/array and you can just specify more of them.
 When you specify more than one container in the Pod, the additional ones are called [Sidecar Containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/).